Information Publication Scheme

 - to report to and advise the Ministerial Council on the National Quality Framework

-- to report to the regulatory authorities and the relevant Commonwealth Department in relation to the following— the collection of
+- to report to the regulatory authorities and the relevant Commonwealth Department in relation to the following—

 - the evaluation of the National Quality Framework

 - to establish consistent, effective and efficient procedures for the operation of the National Quality Framework